gmc-code/PC-Microbit-Extension-backup/docs/bots/MiniBit/MiniBit_motors.rst

 Scaling speeds
 ---------------

+| The miniBit motors take an analogue value of 0 to 1023 for their speed.
-| Rather than specifying analogue speed from 0 to 1023, it may be more convenient to use a speed scle from 0 to 10.
+| Rather than specifying analogue speed from 0 to 1023, it may be more convenient to use a speed scale from 0 to 10.

 .. image:: images/scale.png
     :scale: 50 %